astralfrontier/astralfrontier.org-OLD/source/_posts/crossbreed.md

 apparitions who kill the objects her frustrations.
 Eventually Nola's husband convinces Dr. Raglan of the danger of his approach, and the institute is closed.
-Dr. Raglan and Nola die, but her daughter Candice (now showing signs of the psychoplasmic condition) escapes.
+Dr. Raglan and Nola die, but her daughter Candice (now showing signs of the psychoplasmic condition) escapes. ^[[The Brood](http://tvtropes.org/pmwiki/pmwiki.php/Film/TheBrood)]

-In 1981, members of Mengele's cloning project join InGen as research scientists.
+In 1981, members of Mengele's cloning project join the Hammond Foundation as research scientists.
 Hammond is interested in their human cloning work, but they inform him that tremendous amounts of capital will be required to create a clone that will retain his personality, not merely resemble him.
 Hammond begins work on a radical idea: cloning dinosaurs and stocking a park with them as live exhibits.
 He believes that this will raise enough capital to fund his immortality research.
-InGen is able to successfully clone a dinosaur by 1984, and a velociraptor in 1986.

 The children born after exposure to Ephemerol steadily reach adulthood.
 All of them exhibit telepathic powers, but also suffer from